 If you’re the primary cardholder

 As a cardholder with good credit, you have worked hard to establish a strong financial profile by paying your bills on time, keeping your debt levels low and monitoring your budget.
-By adding a piggybacker, you’re taking responsibility for that person’s spending habits.
+By adding an authorized user, you’re taking responsibility for that person’s spending habits.
 If your authorized user goes on a spending spree, you will be on the hook for those payments.

 There are steps you can take to reduce that risk.
 For example, you can add an authorized user without actually giving them a card or charging privileges.
 And some credit companies will allow the primary cardholder to set spending limits or otherwise restrict an authorized user’s activity.